 There are, after all, potentially lots of folk who like the stylish frugality and fun, chuckable, cheeky demeanour of the MINI Hatch 3-Door model but simply can't justify that car's tiny rear seats and restricted boot.
 Perhaps they've an occasional need to transport up to three kids in the back.
 And they require a car that won't be daunted by the modest proceeds of a family superstore shop.

 The key update with this most recently revised model is that it's now possible to order it with adaptive damping - an important option given this car's go-kart-like firm ride, especially with larger wheels.
 Otherwise, it's as you were, all based on a chassis that's BMW's clever UKL1 platform, which also underpins a number of front-wheel drive BMW models.
 The engine range isn't going to come as any great surprise to seasoned MINI watchers.
-It begins with a 1.5-litre three cylinder unit with 102hp in the MINI One, then progresses to the mainstay of the range - the 136hp 1.5-litre petrol-powered Cooper variant.
-Alternatively, there's the four cylinder petrol 2.0-litre turbo 192hp Cooper S. Most customers will stick with a six-speed manual gearbox, but a newly-developed seven-speed Steptronic automatic is available as an option.
+The line-up now begins with the 136hp 1.5-litre petrol-powered Cooper variant.
+Alternatively, there's the four cylinder petrol 2.0-litre turbo 178hp Cooper S. You can't now have a six-speed manual gearbox, so the seven-speed Steptronic automatic is mandatory.

 Design and Build